MSc Advanced Coaching in Strength and Conditioning

 Assessment is built around the application of knowledge and wherever possible reflects the tasks coaches undertake in their daily work.

-It entails a range of practical assessments, portfolios, reports and case studies, together with a final applied solution project.
+It entails a range of assessments, portfolios, reports and case studies, together with a final applied research project.

 The MSc Advanced Coaching in Strength and Conditioning course is endorsed by the National Strength and Conditioning Association (NSCA) via its Education Recognition Program (ERP).